DamonOehlman/changemate/README.md

 _createNotifier();
 ```

-In the example above, we are collecting the state data that is passed through in the change event.
-Additionally, we are closing the notifier for every 100 updates, and creating a new notifier with the state data that has been captured in previous events.
+In the example above, we are collecting the checkpoint data that is passed through in the change event.
+Additionally, we are closing the notifier for every 100 updates, and creating a new notifier with the checkpoint data that has been captured in previous events.

-To make the sample above persist across sessions, the state information could be save to a local JSON file or similar and reloaded the next time the script ran to start from next required update.
+To make the sample above persist across sessions, the checkpoint information could be save to a local JSON file or similar and reloaded the next time the script ran to start from next required update.

 ## Alternative Solutions